 This 1980 something Schwinn Sprint was one of

 two I found at a moving sale.
 Shown here after a very easy restoration.
 While researching the bike I ran across a post on the net.
-It mentioned that in the 1980`s some of the ten speeds Schwinn sold were built by Giant.
+It mentioned that in the 1980`s some of the ten speeds sold under the Schwinn name were actually built by Giant.
 I believed the story because, the quality of some of the lugged frames was excellent.
 But I was never 100% sure the story was true till this week.
 I purchased a Schwinn World (for restoration) It appears to have been ridden once or twice then stored.
 While going over the bike I spotted a little factory sticker on the drop-out.
 It simply said "Schwinn Approved" and just below that "Giant".
 I will attempt to photograph the sticker (on the bike) and show it on a latter post.
-So if you think you can`t afford a GIANT road-racer, well maybe you can after all.
+So if you think you can`t afford a GIANT men's road racer, well maybe you can after all.
 I am restoring the Schwinn "World" this week and thinking about showing the restoration (in stages) on this blog.
 I`ll take some pics today.
 Remember to Always..
 Rescue Restore & Recycle!
 Ride Safe.
 Cheers, Hugh

 When I first saw this little bike I thought "wow that`s kind of cool".
 Then I started to look it over and realized just what I was looking at.
 This little Tonka "Mighty Bike" has a working full suspension system.
 And you will be surprised at how strong the suspension is.
 The Saddle mount is not all that great. (stock) It is plastic and slides over the post and is held in place by a bolt.
 However, the good news is..
 When I contacted the manufacturer for a replacement saddle (the original was damaged) they sent me a new improved one.
 And all I had to pay was the shipping.
 And the new one has a typical collar clamp.
 The only other flaw I could find was, no reflectors.
 Except the reflectors on the pedals that is.
 Now maybe it had reflectors originally (I bought it at a thrift store) but I suspect it did not.
 Well at any hardware chain (thinking Ace) you can find a package of little reflectors.
 These come with peel-off double sticky tape on the back.
 They are not much bigger than a quarter.
-I put a white one on the front fork crown, and a red one on the end of the horizontal tube.
+I put a white one on the fork crown, and a red one on the end of the horizontal tube.
 And they both look like original equipment.
 I believe the Mighty Bike (12 in wheel size) retails for 70.00 to 80.00 dollars.
 I should mention they do make it in a larger size.
 Having not seen the larger model(s) I offer no opinion .
 If I had a bike like this when I was a tyke, they would still be trying to find me.
 I have a project bike to finish today for a friend so I will say Good-Bye for now and Ride Safe.
 Cheers, Hugh

 When I was a kid in the 1960`s growing up in Metro Detroit if you had a Schwinn Continental that was about as good as it got.
 A Varsity was cool.
 But owning a Continental with Weinmann center-pull brakes, Wow!
 And if you topped it off with a Brooks Leather Saddle, Well now you were the envy of every kid in the neighborhood.
 It may be hard to believe that a near 40 lbs road bike could have ever been considered a prize, but it was.
 I never had one as a kid.
 By the time I was tall enough to ride a full size road bike, light weight bikes were becoming popular.
 But I never forgot how much I wanted to own one of these babies.
 Fast-Forward about 40 years, I am cruising Craigslist looking for a project.
 And there it is!
-A 1976 Schwinn Continental with the chrome front fork.
+A 1976 Schwinn Continental with the chrome fork.
 I picked it up latter that day.
-And few days latter I purchased another with frame damage but some really nice components and a fresh set of gum-walls.
+And few days latter I purchased another with frame damage but some really nice components and a fresh set of gum-wall tires.
 Well there it is finished in all it`s glory.
 I rode it a few times and was reminded just how heavy a classic Schwinn

 really is.
 After the first 5 miles all I could say to myself was, "What the Hell was I thinking" I sold it a few weeks latter.
 Now if I can just get a date with Raquel Welch......

 When I started this blog post this morning I was going into all kinds of detail about this restoration.
 Then it hit me, that is not why you want to talk about this bike.
 Sure it was a great find.
 And I had a great time working on it.
 And I consider it one of my best finds.
 But the thing about this bike that I really loved was the way it looked, and how it rode.
 It had the elegant look of an old Raleigh or MotoBecane.
 And a ride that told me "this bike is tight".
 It made me feel like I was part of the equipment.
 And the thing I`m trying to describe is the feeling of becoming one with the bike.
 Every once in a while you find something that just fits.
 Something that you can not think of a single thing wrong with or anything you would change.
 Well this was that kind of bike for me.
 And I sold it anyway, because that is what I do.
-But I gotta tell you, when ever I run across a photo of this bike.
+But I gotta tell you, when ever I run across a photo of this vintage men's road bike.
 I always ask myself the same question.
 What the #@!! were you thinking!